Businesses

 For More Information

 McArthur River is the world's largest high-grade uranium mine.
 80 kms southwest, Key Lake remains the world's largest high-grade uranium mill.
-Together, since 2000, these two operations have produced almost 550 million pounds of uranium concentrates.
+Together, since 2000, these two operations have produced more than 535 million pounds of uranium concentrates.

 Key Facts